Exceptional Family Member Program (EFMP)

 DoD EFMP Required Actions: Medical enrollment (DD Form 2792) signed by physician.
 Medical and Educational Enrollment (DD Form 2792-1) signed by a school for those who have an Individualized Education Program (IEP).
 Educational Enrollments are always and only considered for OCONUS.

-EFMP Family Support Services: Offers specialized support to EFMP families on and off base with access to care, school support with special education and accommodations, federal and state benefits i.e. Social Security and Medicaid waivers for respite, inclusive and specialized recreation opportunities.
+Installation EFMP - Family Services: Offers specialized support to EFMP families on and off base with access to care, school support with special education and accommodations, federal and state benefits i.e. Social Security and Medicaid waivers for respite, inclusive and specialized recreation opportunities.

 When is EFMP Required?